Skip to Main Content

 • Creating learning materials such as modules, labs, exercises, etc. that allow you to teach without a required textbook

-The following projects are not eligible:
+The following projects are not eligible for ATIP:

 • Commercial e-text versions of an existing print textbook